bcnmy/documentation/docs/pages/modules/validators/smartSessions/grantingSmartSessions.md

-# Create Smart Sessions Actions
+# Granting Smart Sessions

+The Smart Sessions module provides two key actions when using `smartSessionCreateActions`: `grantPermission` and `trustAttesters`.

 > **Important**: The k1Validator module must be the active nexus module for creating smart sessions.
 This is automatically handled when you extend your client with `smartSessionCreateActions`.

-The Smart Sessions module provides two key actions when using `smartSessionCreateActions`: `grantPermission` and `trustAttesters`.

 ## grantPermission